fayyyyg/fayyyyg.github.io/about.md

 - 2024 School of Art Institute of Chicago Artbash,Chicago,IL

 ### Collections
-- work in privit collection in China and The US
+- Work in private collection in China and The US

 ### Contact
 [Email](mailto:faygao1121@gmail.com)